raae/queen.raae.codes/content/emails-olavea/2022/10/27-backstory-1/index.md

 title: Didn't you know Jamstack programming used to be illegal?
 Huh?
 ---

-Ahoy skill-builder pirate of Jamstackia!
+Ahoy, skill-builder pirate of Jamstackia!

 👋😸🏴‍☠️

-We looked into "my Again Logbook 📕" in my last letter and today I'll start off the backstory of my plugin workbook.
-It's just a start and you can start thinking about:
+We looked into "my Again Logbook 📕" in my last letter, and today I'll start with the backstory of my plugin workbook.
+It's just a start, and you can start thinking about:

 How writing your own backstory could be good for your motivation.